 Finalist for the Hagley Prize in Business History by the Hagley Museum and Library and the Business History Conference

 Private, voluntary standards shape almost everything we use, from screw threads to shipping containers to e-readers.
-They have been critical to every major change in the world economy for more than a century, including the rise of global manufacturing and the ubiquity of the Internet.
-In Engineering Rules, JoAnne Yates and Craig Murphy trace the standard-setting system's evolution through time, revealing a process with an astonishingly pervasive, if rarely noticed, impact on all of our lives.
+They have been critical to every major change in the world economy for more than a century, including the rise of global manufacturing and the ubiquity of the internet.
+In Engineering Rules, JoAnne Yates and Craig N. Murphy trace the standard-setting system's evolution through time, revealing a process with an astonishingly pervasive, if rarely noticed, impact on all of our lives.

 Sign up for more information on JHUP Books